Veomett/project-assignment-3-iroadtrip-AllenHo2/README.md

 ## FindingPath

-I load my country graph into the findPath method and begin incorporating Dijkstra's Algorithm on my HashMap graph.
-I created a Node Class that would be assigned a country's name and distance.
+<li>I load my country graph into the findPath method and begin incorporating Dijkstra's Algorithm on my HashMap graph</li>
+<li>I created a Node Class that would be assigned a country's name and distance.</li>
-I then set all the distances to infinity/Integer.MAX_VALUE except for the source node.
-I then put these nodes into a minHeap by comparing the weights/distances of each.
-Finally, my findPath method spits out all of the previous nodes visited as a list.
+<li>I then set all the distances to infinity/Integer.MAX_VALUE except for the source node</li>
+<li>I then put these nodes into a minHeap by comparing the weights/distances of each</li>
+<li>Finally, my findPath method spits out all of the previous nodes visited as a list</li>

 ```java
  public List<String> findPath (String country1, String country2) {